auth-global/self-documenting-cryptography/design-documents/self-documenting-argon2-notes.md

 state vector it is being applied to.
 Thus this approach ties the assumptions of Theorem 5 to the cryptographic properties of the blake2b hash function.

+## Argon2's round function `P`

+The only difference between argon2 and blake2b's round function is that the mixing function adds in a multiplicative term to every other step, i.e. those steps that consist of addition.

+The original argon2 does not support mixing a key into this stage, but blake2b does.
+Thus I'm not too worried that adding back blake2b's features to the existing mixing function will impact the internal structure of the round function too negatively.

+However, the respective round functions are applied very differently: blake2b applies its round function 12 times in an iterative fashion on a state of 128 bytes, whereas argon2 uses a wide-block construction that applies its round function 16 times, but to transform a block of 1024 bytes.
+From starting state to ending state, the overall depth of the applications of `P` is 12 in blake2b versus 2 in argon2.

+I am somewhat concerned that the current proposal to blend blake2b's mixing function into argon2 may not be a good match for the resulting compression function, due to these differences.
+Better understanding some of the properties of the round function may be important to understanding the impacts to th e compression function.

+In particular, at least locally, this difference should make it relatively easy to achieve some highly non-uniform behavior in the modified argon2 round function if one is freed of the commitment to pick the key without knowledge of the current state, as is currently enforced by blake2b in the proposed construction.

+It should be possible to greatly reduce this non-uniformity by choosing a plausible-looking block design specifically for applying tags to argon2's compression function, and only processing 16, 32, or 64 bytes per application instead of 128.
+This would also make blake2b's message schedule `SIGMA` irrelevant.

+Processing 16 bytes of tag per application of the compression function would be safest, at least from this (possibly limited) perspective.
+And at OWASP recommended minimums involve plenty of applications of the compression function, so there is not any need to process more than that to achieve a good result, unlike blake2b's need to efficiently compute the digests of very long messages.

+Regarding message schedule, I am tacitly assuming that we want to use differently-keyed mixing functions at every stage of the compression function.
+There's only one reduced Latin rectangle of two elements and more than one row, and that is the Latin Square `[[1 0][0 1]]`.
+However, in this case we could potentially use the alternative presentation `[[0 1][1 0]]`, and also possibly subtract some of the keys.
+Alternatively, we might choose to apply the same 8-byte key block to both arguments of the mixing function in some cases.

+Between swapping the order of the sub-keys, and whether to add or subtract each of the two sub-keys, that provides eight possibilities for keying the mixing function from two 64-bit words.
+As the round function involves eight applications of the mixing function, maybe this is a good match?

+Hmm, adding the bitwise complement seems like it should be somewhat better than subtracting.
+This is equivalent to subtracting the `(key + 1)` instead of subtracting `key`, but the complement does mean that the two variants have different effects for every key, whereas subtracting means that +0 has the same effect as -0, likewise with +2^63 and -2^63.
+This does make "compatibility" with old argon2 a bit more complicated, but I feel like its time to yeet that design goal.
+I think it did help focus my attention at first, but I also feel like it's outlived it's usefulness.

+Honestly I'm leaning towards clear differentiation.
+I think I could do a (slightly) "better" job with the variable length hash function, and perhaps also with the initial call.
+But I'm not sure I care enough to adopt all of the corresponding features of G3Pb2.

+Certain block designs should make it harder than others for anybody to achieve non-uniform behavior from the compression function if they are allowed to look at the state before picking the keys.
+The fact that only 16 bytes of tag are processed per application of the compression function greatly reduces the degrees of freedom that adversarial use has to achieve non-uniform behaviors.
+This means the block design wouldn't necessarily need to be as close to optimal to be effective, compared to a design that processed 32 bytes or more of tag per application of the compression function.

+This block design should likely be tailored so that it admits particularly efficient vectorized implementations.

+However, these concerns are also well outside the intended use case of these modifications.
+Usage conventions dictate that the personalization tag should be chosen without knowledge of the user's password, and most typically would be a deployment-wide constant.
+Moreover, blake2b is used to enforce that one cannot look at the state vector of the mixing function and then select the key being applied to it.

 # Prototype implementation strategy:

 1. Extend Haskell's FFI bindings to include the Ctx datatype.
 It's not too bad to simply